Remember the infamous Brady Bunch? The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

-While the sitcom exuded hilarity, moving in with a significant other while kids are involved can be quite tricky.
+While the sitcom exuded hilarity, moving in with a significant other while kids are involved can be pretty tricky.
 Taking a big step with a spouse is one thing, but it becomes an entirely different ballpark when little ones become part of the equation.

 Luckily, there are many steps you can take to help make your transition as seamless as possible.
 Here’s how you can create a happy, healthy family environment.

 Make Moving In With Your Partner and Children Easier

 Open Communication with Your Children

 Your child may seem too young to grasp the reality of moving in with a significant other, but you should keep communication open and transparent with your son or daughter.